DigitalPublishingToolkit/TOD51Archiving_Activism/md/06Chapter5.md

 The original post was removed by Instagram.
-Khademi, however, reposted not only the original picture but also the entire communication behind the removal in which Instagram in a standard communication formula informed Khademi of community guidelines.
+Khademi, however, reposted not only the original picture but also the entire communication behind the removal in which Instagram, in a standard communication formula, informed Khademi of community guidelines.
 By reposting screenshots of the original post as well as Instagram’s request, Khademi makes an obvious statement against Instagram guidelines to which she refuses to